omarmovlamov/Basic-ToDo-App-With-MUI/README.md

+## About the project
+In this project, I created a simple/medium Todo list project using Material UI.
+Task addition and task deletion operations are available

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.